Step 1: Work out how much you can afford

 Step 7: Property valuation

 When you buy a home we'll need to complete a valuation on it as part of your mortgage application.
 This is to ensure the property is worth the price you are paying.
-We'll need a standard valuation to be completed as a minimum, however you can pay extra and have a RICS Homebuyer's report completed which will go into greater detail than a standard valuation.
+We'll need a standard valuation to be completed as a minimum, however you can pay extra and have a structural survey completed which will go into greater detail than a standard valuation.

 Step 8: Your Mortgage Offer